Cotalker/documentation/docs/documentation/client/surveys.md

 <br/>

 ## Survey Location Questions {#location}
 Surveys can also ask users to input map locations.
-Depending on the question's configuration, users will be able to either send only their current GPS location, or choose to among their current location or any other location they wish.
+Depending on the question's configuration, users will be able to either send only their current GPS location or choose to among their current location or any other location they wish.

 _Below is an example of a survey question that allows users to freely choose a location._